Iron Behind the Velvet - Chapter 1

 She stepped in front of him, stopping him with her palm to his chest, waiting as he set the bags at his feet, until he straightened.
 “Will it be dangerous for you?
 Don’t try to spare me!
 What did he say?”

 “They’ve found more evidence that others are entering and exploring our upper tunnels, but there’s been no deep encroachment.
-The intruders are still at levels which reveal nothing of where and how we live.
+The intruders are still at levels that reveal nothing of where and how we live.
 We’ve sent out advance sentries and their reports will tell us if it’s outsiders from Above or if it is migration from Below.”

 “Which would be worse?”

-“These tunnels are ... somewhat wild ... and what lies beyond the perimeter is still a mystery.
-The community declared it the edge of our world years ago.
+“The northern tunnels are somewhat wild and what lies outside the perimeter is still a mystery.
+The community declared it the boundary of our world years ago.
 There are those who live beyond it, we know, and beyond our laws.
-Their knowledge of our world could prove ... problematic.”
+Their knowledge of us could prove ... problematic.”
 As her hand closed around his rose in its leather pouch, he felt a tug on the strap at his neck ... at his heart.
+“Try not to worry, Catherine.
+The boundaries have held all these years and we've devised plans now, strong ones, that

 “When will you leave?”